JNapoli/autoencoda/README.md

 ## Usage

-Each python script here requires arguments.
-List all script arguments and short descriptions of each argument by running:
+Scripts to execute the full project pipeline can be found in the autoencoda subdirectory of the repo root directory.
+Each script requires arguments, which can be listed by running:

 ```bash
 python SCRIPT-NAME.py --help
 ```

 The most common usage will be to make a prediction on a new track.
-This can be done by running:
+This can be done by providing the full mp3 file path to the predict.py script:

 ```bash
 python predict.py --path_track /FULL/PATH/TO/AUDIO/FILE/track.mp3